-A month before the crash, the stock market had been booming because of the strong demand for American goods overseas after World War I. The market had peaked when the Dow Jones Industrial Average, which is an index that is often used as a benchmark to track stock market performance, hit 381.
+A month before the crash, the stock market was booming due to strong demand for American goods overseas after World War I. The market peaked when the Dow Jones Industrial Average, an index used as a benchmark to track market performance, hit 381.

-Under the Republican administrations of Warren Harding, Calvin Coolidge, and Herbert Hoover, there was very little regulation of financial institutions and corporations, lower taxes, and decreased federal spending.
-These policies led to a severe wealth gap in American society and made it so that the government was not well-equipped to prevent and react to the crash.
-It wasn’t until after the Great Depression had begun that President Hoover started intervening in the market, which was ultimately too late.
+Under the Republican administrations of Warren Harding, Calvin Coolidge, and Herbert Hoover, there was very little regulation of financial institutions and corporations.
+Combined with low taxes and decreased federal spending, these policies led to a severe wealth gap in American society.
+The government was not well-equipped to prevent and react to the crash.
+It wasn’t until after the Great Depression had begun that President Hoover attempted to intervene in the market, which was ultimately too late.